 Biotechnology is widely accepted around the world, where farmers have harvested more than 3.5 billion acres of it over the last 20 years.
 A few of those acres have been mine.
 I started growing GM crops shortly after the death of my husband.
 They helped me get my life back together and gave me the financial means to send my children to school.
 They also put food on the table.
 I mean this both figuratively and literally because in my home we eat what we grow.
-Biotech crops aren¹t merely just okay to eat.
-They¹re actually better than non-biotech crops.
-They allow us to grow more food on less land, making them tools of conservation and sustainable agriculture.
-They also improve the health of farmers because they don¹t require additional pesticide applications, which can be hazardous to the people who apply them directly to crops.
-More information here: http://www.truthabouttrade.org/2013/06/20/a-filipino-mother-and-farmer-wants-to-place-gm-eggplant-on-her-table/)
+Biotech crops aren't merely just okay to eat.
+They're actually better than non-biotech crops.
+They allow us to grow more food on less land, which makes them tools of conservation and sustainable agriculture.
+They also improve the health of farmers because they don't require additional pesticide applications, which can be hazardous to the people who apply them directly to crops.
+More information is available here.

-I¹ve grown non-GM brinjal, a staple vegetable that many people around the world call eggplant, on my farm for many years, so I know the challenges that it presents.
+I've grown non-GM brinjal, a staple vegetable that many people around the world call eggplant, on my farm for many years, so I know the challenges that it presents.
 The pests are terrible.
 Fruit and shoot borers can reduce a crop badly or destroy it entirely.
 Up to now, pesticides have offered the only way to cope.
-We spray every fifteen days on my farm.
+We spray every 15 days on my farm.
 Some farmers actually overdo it, applying pesticide more frequently, due to ignorance or anxiety.
 This creates problems for workers in fields and families in kitchens.
 Biotechnology can change all this.
-By using the same safe and proven technology that has transformed agriculture for so many around the world, brinjal can fend off the bugs on its own, leading to higher yields, healthier vegetables, and lower costs.
+By using the same safe and proven technology that has transformed agriculture for so many around the world, brinjal can fend off the bugs on its own, leading to higher yields, healthier vegetables and lower costs.
 This helps farmers and consumers alike.
-More information here: http://www.truthabouttrade.org/2013/08/01/indias-farmers-wait-as-banglad...).
+More information is available here.

 Here are some of the benefits of GMOs and sources for those who want to dig deeper:

 - Improved productivity.
-From 1996 to 2011, biotech crops are estimated to have contributed to an additional global production of 195 million tons of maize, 110.2 million tons of soybeans, 15.85 million tons of cotton, and 6.55 million tons of canola (Brookes and Barfoot, 2013).
-Biotech crops have contributed to higher yields, e.g., 30% more in some farming areas, and can contribute to poverty reduction and food security in developing countries (Qaim et al. 2010).
+From 1996 to 2011, biotech crops are estimated to have contributed to an additional global production of 195 million tons of maize, 110.2 million tons of soybeans, 15.85 million tons of cotton and 6.55 million tons of canola (Brookes and Barfoot, 2013).
+Biotech crops have contributed to higher yields, e.g., 30 percent more in some farming areas, and can contribute to poverty reduction and food security in developing countries (Qaim et al., 2010).

 - Increased biodiversity.
 GE crops increase productivity on existing agricultural land and protect biodiversity by sparing lands not intensively cultivated (Raven, 2010).
 The pressure on biodiversity will continue to decrease as global agricultural systems including GM crops expand to feed a growing world population (Carpenter, 2011).

 - Increased use of conservation tillage.
-According to the Conservation Technology Information Center (CTIC), since glyphosate-tolerant GE soybeans were introduced in 1996, acreage of no-till soybeans in the U.S. has increased in 2008 by nearly 70% (CTIC).
-Conservation tillage reduces soil erosion, increases soil organic matter, improves water quality, conserves soil moisture (Hawkins et al., 2006), provides habitat for wildlife (NRCS), reduces soil compaction, reduces fuel use and greenhouse emissions from not tilling, increases the number of beneficial soil organisms and beneficial insects, and increases the number of birds and other wildlife in and around the field (Fernandez-Cornejo et al., 2012, Brookes and Barfoot, 2013; Carpenter, 2011; Cerdeira and Duke, 2006; Scheffe, 2008)
+According to the Conservation Technology Information Center (CTIC), since glyphosate-tolerant GE soybeans were introduced in 1996, acreage of no-till soybeans in the United States has increased in 2008 by nearly 70 percent (CTIC).
+Conservation tillage reduces soil erosion, increases soil organic matter, improves water quality, conserves soil moisture (Hawkins et al., 2006), provides habitat for wildlife (NRCS), reduces soil compaction, reduces fuel use and greenhouse emissions from not tilling, increases the number of beneficial soil organisms and beneficial insects and increases the number of birds and other wildlife in and around the field (Fernandez-Cornejo et al., 2012; Brookes and Barfoot, 2013; Carpenter, 2011; Cerdeira and Duke, 2006; Scheffe, 2008).

 - Reduced exposure to pesticides by farmers using Bt crops (Mannion and Morse, 2012; Shutske, 2005).

 - Enhanced safety of foods and animal feed due to lower levels of mycotoxins.
-This reduction in mycotoxins in grain from Bt crops has been demonstrated in France, Italy, Turkey, Germany, Spain, Argentina, the Philippines, Canada and the U.S. (Ostry et al., 2010; Wu, 2006; Wu, 2007).
+This reduction in mycotoxins in grain from Bt crops has been demonstrated in France, Italy, Turkey, Germany, Spain, Argentina, the Philippines, Canada and the United States (Ostry et al., 2010; Wu, 2006; Wu, 2007).

 Improved nutrition is one of the many exciting things we can achieve through genetic modification.
 For example, biotech companies such as DuPont Pioneer are close to commercializing soybeans that produce oil with a better nutrition profile than traditional soybean oil.
-This high-oleic oil has 0g trans fat, less saturated fat and is higher in heart-healthy monounsaturated fat, similar to what you would find in olive oil.
+This high-oleic oil has 0 g trans fat and less saturated fat and is higher in heart-healthy monounsaturated fat, similar to what you would find in olive oil.